Frequently Asked Questions

 What is CrossWorks and what is its role at Holy Cross?

 CrossWorks is the College’s institutional repository (IR).
-It is used to collect, preserve and provide access to scholarly and creative works contributed by community members, as well as materials from the College Archives and Special Collections.
-Students, faculty, and staff can be assured that their contributions to CrossWorks will be preserved and remain available which is helpful when placing links to work on resumes, websites, etc. Contributions are also easily located with Google searches, and authors receive usage statistics for their work.
+It is an online space used to collect, preserve and provide digital access to scholarly and creative works contributed by community members, as well as select materials from the College Archives and Distinctive Collections.
+Faculty, staff and students can be assured that their contributions to CrossWorks will be preserved and remain available which is helpful when placing links to work on resumes, websites, etc. Contributions are searchable, discoverable and indexed in major search engines.
+Authors receive usage statistics for their work

 { top }